GoogleChrome/developer.chrome.com/site/en/blog/media-updates-in-chrome-62/index.md

 ## Background video track optimizations (MSE only) {: #background-video-track-optimizations}

-The chrome team is always trying to find new ways to improve battery life and Chrome 62 is no exception.
+The Chrome team is always trying to find new ways to improve battery life and Chrome 62 is no exception.

 Chrome now disables video tracks when the video is played in the background